2022 COVID-19 Guidelines

 As already prohibited under Little League rules, no guardians or spectators are permitted in the player areas (e.g., dugouts, benches, field of play) except as otherwise permitted due to player injury.

-All attendees must follow the requirements of the any facility and local government, including mask wearing or any other health safety protocols.
+All attendees must follow the requirements of any facility and local government, including mask wearing or any other health safety protocols.

-No sharing of open food or drink with persons outside of your household EXCEPT team snacks may be provided to players if individually packaged and provided “to-go”, or enjoyed while sitting physically distanced from others outside their household.
-Physical distancing should be maintained during snack/food distribution.
+No sharing of open food or drink with persons outside of your household EXCEPT team snacks may be provided to players if individually packaged.

 No spitting, gum chewing, or finger licking at any time when at the ball field.